 Web applications vs websites

-As a matter of fact, there is no difference for end users when using a website or a web application.
+As a matter of fact, there is no difference between a webpage and a website for end users.
 They simply type the URL address and don’t have to think about it, from there.
 The key is that the “website” should do what it is supposed to do.

 At the same time, for an eCommerce development team, there is a big difference between creating a website or a web application.
 Keep this in mind when you decide between websites versus web applications for your online business.
 To make the right decision for your company, you should consider the following information in the article, below.